raspberrypilearning/sense-hat-marble-maze/worksheet.md

 	new_y = y
 	```

 1. Now it's time to change the position of the marble, depending on the way that the Sense HAT is tilted.
 When the Sense HAT is lying flat, *pitch* and *yaw* should be approximately 0.
 They'll then either increase as the Sense HAT is tilted (0,1,2,3,4...), or they'll decrease (0,359,359,357,356...).
-You'll want to ignore very tiny movements (less than a degree) as the Sense HAT will very rarely be lying competely flat.
+You'll want to ignore very tiny movements (less than a degree) as the Sense HAT will very rarely be lying completely flat.

 1. If the *pitch* is between 1 and 179, then `new_x` needs to decrease.
 If it's between 359 and 181, then `new_x`should increase.